-Long Range Toddy upsets Improbable in Rebel at Oaklawn
+Omaha Beach beats Game Winner in Rebel 2nd division

 HOT SPRINGS, Ark.
-(AP) — Long Range Toddy upset Improbable by a neck Saturday in the first division of the $750,000 Rebel Stakes at Oaklawn to insert the colt into the Kentucky Derby picture.
+(AP) — Omaha Beach edged 1-2 favorite Game Winner on Saturday in the second division of the $750,000 Rebel Stakes at Oaklawn after Long Range Toddy staged a neck upset in the first division.

+Ridden by Hall of Famer Mike Smith, Omaha Beach ran 1 1/16 miles in 1:42.42.
+The colt earned 37.5 points toward qualifying for the 20-horse Kentucky Derby field.

+Trained by Richard Mandella, Omaha Beach pressed the pace, took the lead into the turn and narrowly held off Game Winner.

-Improbable returned $2.40 and $2.10 coming off a three-month layoff for trainer Bob Baffert.
+Improbable returned $2.40 and $2.10 coming off a three-month layoff for Baffert.
 The previously undefeated colt earned 15 Derby qualifying points.

 Galilean paid $2.40 to show and earned 7.5 Derby qualifying points.
 Extra Hope finished fourth and earned 3.75 qualifying points.